-range usually found in milk obtained by animals fed a low- crude protein diet (16-20 mg/dl).
-On the other hand, the value of urea >16 mg/dl in milk is today considered acceptable, and low-protein diets could represent a sustainable productive system reducing waste and increasing the nitrogen efficiency of the animals (Burgos et al., 2010).
+The integration with cladodes affected the urea content, reducing its level (P = 0.008) in milk.
+Similar effect was also observed in other studies on cows (Moraes et al., 2019) and sheep (Saraiva et al., 2020).
+The urea content in milk is related to CP ingestion, and both groups were fed low-CP diets, reflecting the poor quality of pasture.
+Indeed, the urea showed a content in the range usually found in milk obtained by animals fed a low-CP diet (16-20 mg/dL).
+In contrast, the value of urea >16 mg/dL in milk is today considered acceptable, and low-protein diets could represent a sustainable productive system, reducing waste and increasing the nitrogen efficiency of the animals (Burgos et al., 2010).

-Microbiological investigation
+Microbiological Investigation

-Evolution of Microbial Population During Cheese Making.
-The Caciotta cheeses produced in this study were made with raw cows' milk and the addition of selected starter cultures was necessary for curd acidification and cheese ripening (Settanni e Moschetti, 2010).
-To this purpose, the microbiological investigations based on the plate counts of the main microbial groups associated with dairy productions and the isolation and typing of LAB populations from the final cheeses were necessary to evaluate the effect of cows' diet, supplemented with O. ficus-indica cladodes, on cheeses microbiology.
-In fact, is well known that O. ficus-indica cladodes represent a useful source of polyphenolic compounds (Rocchetti et al., 2018) able to exert an antibacterial activity (Liguori et al., 2022).

-The results of the plate counts carried out throughout cheese production from cows' milk to finished product are reported in Table 4.
+Evolution of Microbial Population During Cheesemaking.
+The Caciotta cheeses produced in this study were made with raw cow milk, and the addition of selected starter cultures was necessary for curd acidification and cheese ripening (Settanni e Moschetti, 2010).
+To this purpose, the microbiological investigations based on the plate counts of the main microbial groups associated with dairy productions and the isolation and typing of LAB populations from the final cheeses were necessary to evaluate the effect of the cows' diet, supplemented with O. ficus-indica cladodes, on the microbiology of the cheese.
+In fact, is well known that O. ficus-indica cladodes represent a useful source of polyphenolic compounds (Rocchetti et al., 2018) able to exert antibacterial activity (Liguori et al., 2022).
+The results of the plate counts carried out throughout cheese production from cow milk to finished product are reported in Table 4.